-The Longest Covered Bridge In Alabama Is Nothing Short Of Spectacular
+The Swann Bridge Is The Longest Covered Bridge In Alabama And It’s Nothing Short Of Spectacular

 Many years ago, covered bridges were one of the South’s primary modes of transportation.
 At one time, Alabama was home to more than 35 covered bridges.
 Sadly, most of these covered bridges have deteriorated over the years.
 One covered bridge in Alabama that remains standing today is the Swann Covered Bridge.
-You can read all about this historic covered bridge below.
+Curious to learn more?
+You can read all about Swann Bridge in Alabama below.

 If you’ve ever visited the historic Swann Bridge, please share your experience with us — we’d love to hear from you!
 To experience more historic covered bridges, There’s A Covered Bridge Trail In Alabama And You’ll Want To Take It.

 What are some other covered bridges in Alabama?